4th of July Fireworks Celebration

 • Lot #12 – 14151 Marquesas Way (at Via Marina) (199 spaces)

 Streets in and around Marina del Rey are heavily impacted on July 4th, and some streets will be closed to incoming traffic in the hours leading up to the fireworks display, depending upon traffic and parking conditions.
 Many streets in the Marina Peninsula residential area are closed except to local access only by mid-day on July 4th.
-Street closure information.
+Click here for list of road closures.

 If you plan to visit a restaurant or hotel by personal car, shuttle or taxi, schedule an early arrival to avoid inconvenience, and call the business in advance of your arrival for traffic advice and instructions.